 Asjad Naqvi is a post-doctoral researcher at the International Institute for Applied Systems Analysis (IIASA) and at the Institute for Ecological Economics, Department of Socioeconomics, Vienna University of Economics and Business (WU).
 He was previously the Research Director at the Center for Economic Research in Pakistan (CERP) from 2011 to 2013.
 Asjad received his Doctorate in Economics from the New School for Social Research (New York) in 2012.

 His current research work focuses building macro models to understand the relationship between growth the climate change in high income countries and building complex system models to understand the economic impact of natural disasters and climate change on low-income countries.
 Over the past 10 years he has worked on projects in the fields of development, migration, institutions, networks, health and economic history.

 He is currently living in Vienna (Austria) and has previously lived in New York (USA) and Lahore (Pakistan).CV: Syed Ali Asjad Naqvi

-climate change, growth, migration, distributions, institutions, history, stock-flow consistent models, agent-based models, applied economics.
+climate change, natural disasters, growth, migration, institutions, stock-flow consistent macro models, agent-based models, applied economics.

 B.Sc.
 (Hons.)
 Economics and Management, University of London External Programme, 2001